adunis/survival-needs-pf2e/README.md

 ## Installation

-1. Install the module through the Foundry VTT module installer by searching for "Survival Needs PF2e" (once published) or using the manifest URL.
+1. Put this link https://github.com/adunis/survival-needs-pf2e/releases/latest/download/module.json into the Foundry Manifest URL field
 2. Enable the module in your game world.

 ## Configuration